 Topline: Scoring and yards per play.

-They were good but not show stopping at this, with 4.9 points per trip.
+They are not good, at 6.4 points per trip.

 Well, yeah, they are sacking at 10% of passing attempts, which is very good.

 They are not good....#96 in net punting.
 No blocks.
 No TDs allowed.